 - Some species show resistance to chemical pesticides.

-The pest finds shelter in human inhabited places but can be most commonly spotted at properties where big amounts of food can be found, such as restaurants, food processing facilities, hotels, and institutional establishments such as nursing homes.
+The pest finds shelter in human-inhabited places but can be most commonly spotted at properties where big amounts of food can be found, such as restaurants, food processing facilities, hotels, and institutional establishments such as nursing homes.
 Basically, if you have a lot of food, and are not careful enough with its preservation, you can get a fair amount of roaches.

 Where and How To Inspect For Cockroaches

 You have a better chance of succeeding in your roach hunt ventures during the night.
 They are especially known for being nocturnal in nature.
-Equip yourself with a flashlight, thin, flexible blade so you can poke around in potential bug residences and a mirror for checking under furniture.
+Equip yourself with a flashlight, a thin, flexible blade so you can poke around in potential bug residences and a mirror for checking under furniture.

 And where exactly to look: